roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 A weight decay of 1e4, momentum and nesterov were added which had the effect of quicker training performance but little positive effect on generalisation

-Adam, AdamW and RMSProp were also used with an array of parameters and learning rates specified, however the training accuracy never reached that of SGD within 200 epochs
+Adam, AdamW and RMSProp were also used with an array of parameters and learning rates specified, however the training accuracy never reached that of SGD within 200 epochs.
+Adam rarely reached above 0.21 for training and 0.07 for validation regardless of learning rate and other parameters such as weight decay

 ## Feature Extractions